wrstudios/frodata/README.md

 Queries in general can be speficied directly as a string as such

-or you can use the `FrOData::Query`. `FrOData::Query` instances form the base for finding specific entities within an `FrOData::EntitySet`.
+or you can use the `Frodo::Query`. `Frodo::Query` instances form the base for finding specific entities within an `Frodo::EntitySet`.
 A query object exposes a number of capabilities based on the [System Query Options](http://docs.oasis-open.org/odata/odata/v4.0/errata03/os/complete/part1-protocol/odata-v4.0-errata03-os-part1-protocol-complete.html#_Toc453752288) provided for in the OData V4.0 specification.
 Below is just a partial example of what is possible: